-Japanese knotweed (Fallopia japonica) has been called a “nightmare” and a “botanical bully,” and is considered invasive in many parts of the world.
-These characterizations give you a pretty good idea of just how unwelcome this invasive weed is in our community.
+Japanese knotweed (Fallopia japonica) has been called a “botanical bully” and “the alien shrub that can’t be stopped.”
+It is considered invasive in many parts of the world.
+This gives you a pretty good idea of just how unwelcome this invasive weed is in our own community.

 A fast growing and hardy plant, knotweed is native to Japan, China, and the Korean peninsula.
 It was introduced to the United States in the 1800’s as an attractive ornamental.
 Like many invasive weeds, it readily spread into natural areas and has become a menace worldwide, including much of Clackamas County.